1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Surgery (like gastric bypass)

-• Long-term illness (liver or kidney disease)
+• The presence of long-term illness (liver or kidney disease)

 Common Symptoms to Watch For